-- Clothing should not include profanity or images that do not support the Scout Oath and Law

-- Proper undergarments should be worn

-- Pants and shorts must

-- Completely cover undergarments

-- Not allow for exposure of the buttocks

-- Stay up wtihout the use of hands

-- All shirts must

-- Have wide straps or cover the sholders no "spaghetti straps"

-- Not be see-through or expose the side of the body

-- Be worn at all times outside of the aquatics area or shower house

-- Closed-toe shoes must be worn at all times except while in the aquatics area, shower house, or as deemed by the Camp Director

-- Swimwear must be modest

-- For males, tight fitting swim briefs or swim bottoms short enough to allow for exposure are not allowed - no speedos

-- For females, bikinis are not allowed, modest tankinis or

-- one-piece swimsuits are appropriate
+- Clothing should not include profanity or images that do not support the Scout Oath and Law - Proper undergarments should be worn - Pants and shorts must - Completely cover undergarments - Not allow for exposure of the buttocks - Stay up wtihout the use of hands - All shirts must - Have wide straps or cover the sholders no "spaghetti straps" - Not be see-through or expose the side of the body - Be worn at all times outside of the aquatics area or shower house - Closed-toed shoes must be worn at all times except while in the aquatics area, shower house, or as deemed safe by the Camp Director.
+At no time should a camper be barefoot unless in the designated Aquatics areas, the shower, or in their tent. - Swimwear must be modest - For males, tight fitting swim briefs or swim bottoms short enough to allow for exposure are not allowed no speedos - For females, bikinis are not allowed, modest tankinis or onepiece swimsuits are appropriate